jwkvam/bowtie-talk/slides.md

 --

-- Write the callbacks: these when events trigger.
+- Write the callbacks (in response to events).

 --